pveber/morse/paper/paper.md

 ---

 # Summary
 Package `morse` is devoted to the analysis of experimental data collected from standard toxicity tests.
-It provides ready-to-use functions to visualize a data set and to estimate several toxicity indices to be further used in support of environmental risk assessment in full compliance with regulatory requirements.
-Such toxicity indices are indeed classical requested by standardized regulatory guidelines on which national agencies base their evaluation of applications for marketing authorisation of chemical active substances.
+It provides ready-to-use functions to visualize a data set and to estimate several toxicity indices to be further used in support of environmental risk assessment, in full compliance with regulatory requirements.
+Such toxicity indices are indeed classically requested by standardized regulatory guidelines on which national agencies base their evaluation of applications for marketing authorisation of chemical active substances.

 Package `morse` can be used to get estimates of $LC_x$ ($x$\% Lethal Concentration) or $EC_x$ ($x$\% Effective Concentration) by fitting standard exposure-response models on toxicity test data.
 Risk indicator estimates as well as model parameters are provided along with the quantification of their uncertainty.
 Package `morse` can also be used to get estimates of the $NEC$ (No Effect Concentration) by fitting a Toxicokinetic-Toxicodynamic (TKTD) model (namely `GUTS` models, that is *General Unified Threshold models of Survival*).
-Using `GUTS` models also allow to get estimates of $LC_{(x,t)}$ (whatever $x$ and $t$) and $LP_{(x,t)}$, this later being defined by EFSA as the $x$\% multiplication factor leading to an additional reduction of $x$\% in survival at the end of the exposure profile.
+Using `GUTS` models also allow to get estimates of $LC_{(x,t)}$ (whatever $x$ and $t$) and $LP_{(x,t)}$ ($x\%$ Lethal Profile, also whatever $x$ and $t$)), this later being defined by the European Food Safety Authority (EFSA) as the $x$\% multiplication factor leading to an additional reduction of $x$\% in survival at the end of the exposure profile.
 Above all, `GUTS` models can be used on data collected under time-variable exposure profiles.

 This paper illustrates a typical use of `morse` with survival data collected over time and at different increasing exposure concentrations, analysed with the reduced version of GUTS models based on the stochastic death hypothesis (namely, the `GUTS-RED-SD` model).
 This example can be followed step-by-step to analyse any new data set, as long as the data set format is respected.